arnottmj/CV/README.md

 **Makers Academy, London** (August 2015 to Present)

-- Working as an Alumni helper, providing technical support for students who are currently enrolled.
-- Code reviews and encouraging best practices.
+- Alumni helper position which involves giving code reviews and encouraging best practices.

 **Travelling** (January 2014 to May 2015)